Skip to main content

 Generally speaking, it takes 20 to 30 business days for a complete CAQ application to be processed.

-IMPORTANT: Do not wait for the CAQ certificate to be sent to you, use the CAQ Approval Letter from your Immigration Quebec portal page to start applying for your Study permit.
+IMPORTANT: use the CAQ Approval Letter from your Immigration Quebec portal page to start applying for your Study permit.

 Below is a sample of the new CAQ approval letter (issued as of mid-March 2023), which acts as your PAL.